tomer-ben-david/tomer-ben-david.github.io.jekyll/_posts/2017/2017-01-12-page-cheatsheet-docker.md

 `ls -l /var/lib/docker/containers/3487jhf.../` `config.json` shows the `inspect` value.

+on mac there is a vm image: `ls -lh ~/Library/Containers/com.docker.docker/Data/com.docker.driver.amd64-linux/`

 **docker attach**

-attaches to `PID1` of the container so if PID1 is not ssh, what can we do?
+attaches to `PID1` of the container so if PID1 is not ssh, here is what we do:

 `docker exec -it 87sdfhsjh /bin/bash`